 Expertise and Public Engagement

-My interests lie in the field of conflict, security and development in Russia, the Caucasus, and Central Asia.
-I am currently conducting research on a project on Terrorism, Violence and Islam in the Russian North Caucasus.
+Domitilla's interests lie in the field of conflict, security and development in Russia, the Caucasus, and Central Asia.
+She is currently conducting research on a project on Terrorism, Violence and Islam in the Russian North Caucasus.

-I am an Associate Fellow of the Russia and Eurasia Programme at Chatham House.
-I am also a convenor of the Russia and Eurasia Security Research Group.
+She is an Associate Fellow of the Russia and Eurasia Programme at Chatham House and is also a convenor of the Russia and Eurasia Security Research Group.